EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   </details>

 ### Using LSL with EmotiBit Oscilloscope
+#### LSL output
+You can use the EmotiBit Oscilloscope to relay incoming EmotiBit data to output LSL streams.
+Check out the [output list section](#Output-List) aboce for more details.

+#### Timesync with LSL using marker stream
-You can use the EmotiBit oscillosocpe to ingest an LSL marker stream and use that stream to timestamp EmotiBit data to LSL time.
-To start receiving LSL stream, you need to specify the LSL stream name and source_id.
-To do so, follow the steps below:
+EmotiBit oscillosocpe can ingest an LSL marker stream and use that stream to timestamp EmotiBit data being recorded to LSL time.
+A marker stream is specified by a `name` and `sourceId`.
+By default the EmotiBit Oscilloscope searches for a LSL marker stream with the name `DataSyncMarker` and sourceId `12345`.
+You can create this stream by referring this [example](https://github.com/EmotiBit/ofxLSL/#example-for-generating-marker-stream).

+If you want the Oscilloscope to search for a different marker stream, please refer the steps below.

 - <details><summary>Specifying LSL marker stream for EmotiBit Oscilloscope</summary>

   You need to specify the marker stream information in the `emotibitCommSettings.json` file.
 Refer the [section above](#Settings-files-location) to locate this file on your system.

-   If you don't already have an LSL marker stream, you may use the example in [`EmotiBit/ofxLSL`](https://github.com/EmotiBit/ofxLSL#example-for-generating-marker-stream).
   For Example, an LSL marker stream with **name** `DataSyncMarker` and **source_id** `12345` can be specified in the `emotibitCommSettings.json` as shown below
   ```
     {